GhostofGoes/ADLES/README.rst

   purpose of cybersecurity and IT education.
 | The system enables educators to easily build deterministic and
-  portable environments for their courses, saving significant amounts of time and effort, and removes the need for advanced IT knowledge.
+  portable environments for their courses, saving significant amounts of time and effort, and alieviates the requirement of possessing advanced IT knowledge.

-The system is a proof of concept implementation of my thesis research for a Master of Computer Science at the University of Idaho.
+The system is a proof of concept implementation of my thesis research as part of the requirements for a Master of Computer Science at the University of Idaho.

 Getting started